cybertec-postgresql/pgwatch/docs/components.rst

 ----------------------

 Standard pgwatch2 setup uses `Grafana <http://grafana.org/>`_ for analyzing the gathered metrics data in a visual, point-and-click way.
-For that a rich set of predefined dashboards for Postgres and InfluxDB data sources is provided, that should cover the needs of most users - advanced users would mostly always want to customize some aspects though, so it's not meant as a one-size-fits-all solution.
+For that a rich set of predefined dashboards for Postgres is provided, that should cover the needs of most users - advanced users would mostly always want to customize some aspects though, so it's not meant as a one-size-fits-all solution.
 Also as metrics are stored in a DB, they can be visualized or processed in any other way.